ucsb-cs148/s21/_exam/project_presentations.md

 Here is the point percentage breakdown for grading that the TAs and I plan to use for the “Final Product” 35% of the course grade.

-15% Presentation
+* 15% Presentation
-5% Idea, and Idea Refinement
+* 5% Idea, and Idea Refinement
-25% Functionality, Quality (Reliability & Polish)
+* 25% Functionality, Quality (Reliability & Polish)
-15% Technical Difficulty Implemented
+* 10% Technical Difficulty Implemented
-20% Implementation
+* 20% Implementation
-10% Design Process
+* 15% Design Process
-10% Manual
+* 10% Manual

-We will cross-reference against both an initial quartiling judgment averaged among the evaluators, and against a ranking stemming from peer-review
+We will cross-reference against a ranking obtained from an overall quartiling judgment averaged among the evaluators.

-Each group will have up to 10 minutes for a prepared presentation.
+Each group will have up to 10 minutes for a prepared presentation video submitted two days prior.

-This will be followed by 10 minutes of live exploration of the app by the instructor, plus questions.
+This will be followed by 10 minutes of live exploration of the app by the teaching team, plus questions.
 Each member of the group should be available for the question session.

-The ten minute presentation should include a demo, as well as a discussion of technical matters.
+The ten minute video presentation should include a demo, as well as a discussion of technical matters.

 **Technical matters to cover:**